Skip to main content

 Another key advantage of leverage, especially when it comes to currency trading, is that it has the effect of mitigating low volatility.
 And since volatile markets move in wider cycles than stable instruments, it can be beneficial for speculators.

-You will be subject to borrowing fees and the margin rate, which can eat away your profits (assuming you get any, which is also not guaranteed).
+You will be subject to borrowing fees and the margin rate, which can eat away at your profits (assuming you get any, which is also not guaranteed).

 Bulls and bears: Long positions vs short positions